SAP-samples/btp-setup-automator/README.md

 > - entitlement of services
 > - deployment of complete applications

-You can [watch a short video](https://video.sap.com/media/t/1_un1pxle5) (3min) that shows the available scripts in action.

-In essence it's all about making it easier to get developers quickly onboard on SAP BTP and increase the adoption of SAP BTP services.
+In essence it's all about making it easier to get developers quickly onboard on SAP BTP and more easily make use of services on the SAP BTP.

 ### All on docker

-In essence the tooling is running within a docker container and the repository provides all you need to run the tooling in a docker image.
+The tooling is running within a docker container and the repository provides all you need to run the tooling in a docker image.
 Why docker?
 We want to ensure that you can focus on getting your work done on the SAP BTP account without having to worry whether you have the right tools in the right release for the right operating system in place.

 ### The use cases